 With the HTC Evo, Samsung Galaxy S (AT&T Captivate/T-Mobile Vibrant) and Apple iPhone 4 out in the market, RIM’s (Research In Motion) response and move to keep them in the smartphone game is the release of the BlackBerry Torch 9800.

-Aside from the new interface, new Web browser and a number of new apps, what makes the Torch unique is that its the first and only BlackBerry to offer both a touch screen and slide-out keyboard.
-These features gives the user the option to choose between a physical keyboard or a virtual keypad, making it an ideal choice for users who type a lot – chatting or sending email or text messages all day.
+Aside from the new interface, new Web browser, and a number of new apps, what makes the Torch unique is that its the first and only BlackBerry to offer both a touch screen and slide-out keyboard.
+These features give the user the option to choose between a physical keyboard or a virtual keypad, making it an ideal choice for users who type a lot – chatting or sending email or text messages all day.
 The BlackBerry Torch 9800 is only the second BlackBerry device that runs on BlackBerry OS 6.

 - 3.2” HVGA+ touch screen (480×360)

 - Font size (user selectable)

 - Continuous auto-focus

 Battery & Battery Life

 - Standby Time: GSMÂ® – up to 18 days, UMTS – up to 14 days